spsforks/QB64-Wiki/_KEYHIT.md

 ## Example(s)

+## Example(s)
-*Example:* This routine will return the codes for any keyboard presses.
+ This routine will return the codes for any keyboard presses.

 ```vb